-An extract of the Annual Return as on 31st March 2018 in the prescribed form MGT -9 isattached as Annexure-1 to this Report and forms part of it.
+An extract of the Annual Return as on 31st March 2019 in the prescribed form MGT -9 isattached as Annexure-1 to this Report and forms part of it.

 The particulars of loans guarantees or securities and investments covered under theprovisions of Section 186 of the Companies Act 2013 are given in the financialstatements.

-During the financial year ended 31st March 2018 all the contracts or arrangements ortransactions entered into by the Company with the Related Parties were in the ordinarycourse of business and on arm's length basis and were in compliance with the applicableprovisions of the Companies Act 2013 and SEBI (Listing Obligations & DisclosureRequirements) Regulations 2015.
+During the financial year ended 31st March 2019 all the contracts or arrangements ortransactions entered into by the Company with the Related Parties were in the ordinarycourse of business and on arm's length basis and were in compliance with the applicableprovisions of the Companies Act 2013 and SEBI (Listing Obligations & DisclosureRequirements) Regulations 2015.
 Further the Company has not entered into any contract orarrangement or transaction with the Related Parties which could be considered material inaccordance with the Policy of the Company on materiality of Related Party Transactions.
 Inview of the above disclosure in FORM AOC-2 is not applicable.

 The Company has framed Corporate Social Responsibility (CSR) Policy in accordance withthe provisions of the Companies Act 2013 and rules made thereunder.
 During the yearCompany has spent Rs.
 19.07 Lakhs under various CSR activities higher than the statutoryrequirement of Rs.
 13.90 Lakhs.

 A detailed report on Company's CSR activities along with the annual report on the CSRactivities undertaken by the Company during the financial year under review in theprescribed format is annexed to this Report as Annexure-2.

-(a) Statutory Auditors and their Report
+(a) statutory auditors and their report

 M/s Singhi & Co.
-Chartered Accountants have been appointed as Auditors of theCompany to hold the office from the conclusion of the 24th Annual General Meeting held on27th September 2017 until the conclusion of the 29th Annual General Meeting to be held inyear 2022 subject to ratification of the appointment by the members at the respectiveAGMs.
-Accordingly matter relating to the appointment of the Auditors will be placed forratification by members at the forthcoming AGM.
-The observations of the Auditors in theirreport on Accounts and the Financial Statements read with the relevant notes are selfexplanatory.
+Chartered Accountants have been appointed as Auditors of theCompany to hold the office from the conclusion of the 24th Annual General Meeting (AGM)held on 27th September 2017 until the conclusion of the 29th AGM to be held in year 2022subject to ratification of the appointment by the members at the respective AGMs.
+Howeverthe provision relating to ratification of such appointment by Members at every AGM standsdeleted w.e.f.
+7th May 2018 by the Companies (Amendment) Act 2018 and accordingly the saidratification is henceforth not required.
+The observation of the

-Pursuant to the provisions of Section 204 of the Companies Act 2013 the Board ofDirectors appointed Shri Namo Narain Agarwal Company Secretary in Practice as SecretarialAuditor to carry out Secretarial Audit of the Company for the financial year 2017-18.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 the Board ofDirectors appointed Shri Namo Narain Agarwal Company Secretary in Practice as SecretarialAuditor to carry out Secretarial Audit of the Company for the financial year 2018-19.
 TheReport given by him for the said financial year in the Annexure-3.
-The Secretarial AuditReport does not contain anyqualification reservation or adverse remark.
+The Secretarial AuditReport does not contain any qualification reservation or adverse remark.

-(c) Cost Auditor and Cost Audit Report
+(C) Cost Auditor And Cost Audit Report

-The Cost audit for the year ended 31st March 2018 was conducted byAccountants Delhi and as required Cost Audit Report was duly filed with the Ministry ofCorporate Affairs Government of India.
-The Cost audit for thefinancial year ended 31stMarch 2019 is being conducted by M/s SanjayKumar Garg & Associates Cost Accountants and the report will be submitted to theMinistry of Corporate Affairs Government of India.
+The Cost Audit for the financial year ended 31st March 2018 was conducted byAccountants Delhi and as required Cost Audit Report was duly filed with the Ministry ofCorporate Affairs Government of India.
+The Cost audit for thefinancial year ended 31stMarch 2019 is being conducted by the said firm and the report will be submitted to theMinistry of Corporate Affairs Government of India.